zowe/docs-site/docs/user-guide/configure-instance-directory.md

    In `instance.env`,  you specify the IP address and hostname using the following keywords:
    ```
-   ZOWE_EXPLORER_HOST=
+   ZWE_haInstance_hostname=
    ZOWE_IP_ADDRESS=
    ```

-   The `ZOWE_EXPLORER_HOST` value must resolve to the external IP address, otherwise you should use the external IP address as the value for `ZOWE_EXPLORER_HOST`.
+   The `ZWE_haInstance_hostname` value must resolve to the external IP address, otherwise you should use the external IP address as the value for `ZWE_haInstance_hostname`.

    The `zowe-configure-instance.sh` script will attempt to discover the IP address and hostname of your system if you leave these unset.

    When the script cannot determine the hostname or the IP address, it will ask you to enter the IP address manually during the dialog.
-If you have not specified a value for `ZOWE_EXPLORER_HOST`, then the script will use the IP address as the hostname.
+If you have not specified a value for `ZWE_haInstance_hostname`, then the script will use the IP address as the hostname.

-   The values of `ZOWE_EXPLORER_HOST` and `ZOWE_IP_ADDRESS` that the script discovered are appended to the `instance.env` file unless they were already set in that file or as shell environment variables before you ran the script.
+   The values of `ZWE_haInstance_hostname` and `ZOWE_IP_ADDRESS` that the script discovered are appended to the `instance.env` file unless they were already set in that file or as shell environment variables before you ran the script.